PvdBerg1998/PNet/README.md

 *Normally, you should not be creating Packets yourself.*

 ## Building Packets
 To create a Packet, use a `PacketBuilder`.
-This helper object contains several functions to allow easy creation of Packets.
+This helper object contains several methods to allow easy creation of Packets.
 ```Java
 Packet packet = new PacketBuilder(Packet.PacketType.Request)
                 .withInt(99)